Discover more from Postcards From Barsoom

 The Earth is not a closed system.
 Everything that happens here ultimately has a cosmic origin.

-Now, in the absence of life – if Earth were more like Mars, say– pretty much all of that energy would just get lost.
+Now, in the absence of life – if Earth were more like Mars, say4 – pretty much all of that energy would just get lost.
 Some very small fraction of it would go into reshaping the geology, shifting the sands around, eroding the mountains, and so on, but the bulk of it would either be reflected or radiated back to space.

 With life, something rather remarkable happens.

 Life intercepts those energies, and turns them into complex new patterns.
 Plants absorb the light of the Sun, pass it through the photosynthetic process, and convert that light into storable energy that they use to survive and grow.
 Herbivores eat the plants, converting that energy into new forms, which then gets converted again when herbivore flesh is consumed by carnivores, which then gets converted again by scavengers after the carnivores die.
-More or less the same thing happens with the chemosynthetic ecologies collected around volcanic vents in the ocean floor, or spread through the deep hot biosphere of the Earth’s crust.
+More or less the same thing happens with the chemosynthetic ecologies collected around volcanic vents in the ocean floor, or spread through the deep hot biosphere of the Earth’s crust5.
 The ultimate source of energy in the Earth’s crust is cosmic, thus, the life that resides there is also reprocessing cosmic energy.